Frankfurt to overtake London with largest data centre cluster in EU

 In contrast, the London - Inner M25 area cluster is forecast to add just 10,300 square metres of data center raised floor space over the same period – or approximately 20 MW of DCCP.
 There are a few notable data center expansions taking place in 2018, including VIRTUS London-5 at Stockley Park, Interxion London-3 at Brick Lane, and Kao Data's recent £200 million development of 35MW in Harlow.

 So what are the main reasons for Frankfurt's leap in growth?

 Research and Markets asserts that it essentially comes down to availability of land.
-Frankfurt has an abundance of new space available for expansion around the area with planning consent readily available for new data centre development.
+Frankfurt has an abundance of new space available for expansion around the area with planning consent readily available for new data center development.

-The report from Research and Markets is based on a survey of data centre facilities in 15 markets across Europe including Austria, Belgium, Czech Republic, France, Germany, Ireland, Italy, Netherlands, Poland, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.
+The report from Research and Markets is based on a survey of data center facilities in 15 markets across Europe including Austria, Belgium, Czech Republic, France, Germany, Ireland, Italy, Netherlands, Poland, Portugal, Spain, Sweden, Switzerland, and the United Kingdom.